 Cutting Mats – When we left on our full-time journey I had cutting boards.
 I wasn’t going to spend the money on something new.
 I quickly learned how valuable these cutting mats are, and how much more efficient and easy to store and use they are.

-Collapsible salad spinner – We just didn’t have the storage for our salad spinner we had in our house.
+Collapsible salad spinner – We just didn’t have the storage for the salad spinner we had in our house.
 When I found this, I was more excited than anything!
 I had planned to just eat wet salad all the time!

 Collapsible laundry basket – Aside from the obvious of it being a laundry basket, I also use this for washing hand wash items.
 It holds water very well, and I really liked the square one vs. the oval one.
 The oval one is hard to store in a square closet.
 Yes, I use every inch of storage.

-Dinner plate holder – We are lucky enough to have a small section in our trailer that is made for storing dishes separately.
+Dinner plate holder – Love this!
+We are lucky enough to have a small section in our trailer that is made for storing dishes separately.
 But they only gave us enough separators for 3 plates.
 Strange … I know.
 And believe me, I tried to buy more from the maker.
 I ended up getting this, and it also holds all my paper plats as well.

 Shelf liner – I struggled with this stuff until Justin came up with a genius idea!
 So these shelf liners are great, but they do not stay put like you would think.
 We would drive, and I’d come in and open a cabinet and everything that was on the shelf was not in place.
 Usually slid forward, and we’d have the liner all bunched up in the front.
 So I got frustrated because the reason I bought this stuff was the keep everything in place.
 Justin mentioned putting velcro dots on each corner.
 It worked!!!
 We use velcro dots often.
 They also hold our remote to the bedroom wall!